BeauJoh/thesis/source/09-chapter-1-introduction.md

 ##Thesis Structure

+Chapter 2 canvasses the existing literature and current techniques used to schedule heterogenous resources.
-Chapter 2 discusses the extensions added to the OpenDwarfs Benchmarking Suite in ODE.
+Chapter 3 discusses the extensions added to the OpenDwarfs Benchmarking Suite in ODE.
-Chapter 3 highlights the construction, design decisions made and usage of the AIWC tool.
+Chapter 4 highlights the construction, design decisions made and usage of the AIWC tool.
-Chapter 4 develops the prediction model and examines the accuracy of the final predictions.
+Chapter 5 develops the prediction model and examines the accuracy of the final predictions.
-Chapter 5 discusses conclusions of this thesis and the future work required for the predictive model to be incorporated into scheduling on future Supercomputing systems.
+Chapter 6 discusses conclusions of this thesis and the future work required for the predictive model to be incorporated into scheduling on future Supercomputing systems.